[?] Subscribe To This Site

 Is there anything else we can do?

-Here are some other practices that might contribute to the prevention of SIDS.
+Here are some other practices that might contribute to risk of SIDS.

 Breastfeeding

 Analyses of SIDS cases suggest that breastfeeding has a protective effect against SIDS.
-Compared to controls, breastfed babies were less likely to die of SIDS, even after controlling for maternal socioeconomic status, baby’s sleeping position, smoking, and bed sharing (Vennemen et al 2009).
+Compared to controls, breastfed babies were less likely to die of SIDS, even after controlling for maternal socioeconomic status, baby’s sleeping position, smoking, and bed sharing (Hauck et al 2011).

 Why?
 It’s possible that safety-conscious moms are more likely to breastfeed, in which case breastfeeding isn’t the cause of lower SIDS rates, but merely a marker of a lifestyle associated with SIDS prevention practices.